sebfisch/emf-adapter-tutorial/content/docs/background/functional_interfaces.md

 SwingUtilities.invokeLater(() -> new TicTacToe().show());
 ```

-A more verbose way of writing this line would be to explicitly assign a variable containing the `Runnable` instance as follows.
+A more verbose way of writing this line would be to explicitly assign a variable containing the `Runnable` instance.

 ```java
 final Runnable showNewWindow = () -> new TicTacToe().show();